 Dislodgement sometimes occurs because the IV catheter was improperly secured with one of these methods.
 More commonly, catheters that were correctly secured become dislodged when greater forces are exerted upon the catheter than the securement method was designed to withstand.
 Examples include patients’ rolling over in bed or catching their lines on bed rails, transfers of patient to/from different beds, fidgeting by pediatric patients, or disoriented adult patients’ pulling out their lines.

-Extent of Dislodgement
+Extent of Disconnection and Dislodgement

 Dislodgement rates in five published prospective randomized studies reviewed in 2015 by Helm et al. range from 3.7%-9.9%, with a mean of 6.9% and a median of 7.3%.
 The same authors calculated the mean dislodgement rate to be even higher in eight prospective observational studies they reviewed, at 17.5%, with the median dislodgement rate being 9.2%.1